johnmathews/johnmathews.github.io.old/content/articles/20170609_ambitious.md

 Summary: Creating something that matters is hard.
 Learn to leverage your time, you can never get it back.
 Being a successful founder is not impossible, it is always exciting.
 Status: Published

 Whilst at the [Lisbon Investment Summit](http://www.lis-summit.com/) I went to a session called "What it means to be ambitious for founders in Europe" by [Oussama Ammar](https://twitter.com/daedalium?lang=en).
+I've written generally about the summit [here.]({filename}../articles/20170609_lis17.md)

 Oussama spoke with passion and humour.
 It's clear that he cares about encouraging would-be founders and confronting some of the cultural hurdles that exist in Europe.
 These are my notes from the session: